trungnt11/trungnt11.github.io/_posts/2019-07-13-sgd-from-scratch-fast-ai.md

         [ 0.0080,  1.0000]])
 ```

-Notice how the second column is all 1s, this is the bias.
-For the model weights, $a$, we set the true values to gradient=3 and intersection=10:
+Notice how the second column is all 1s - this is the bias.

+We'll now set the true values for the model weights, $a$,  to slope=3 and intersection=10:

 ```python
 a = tensor(3.,10)
 a_true = a
 ```

-We can now generate some fake data using the `x` values and some small normally distributed random noise:
+With `x` and `a` set we can now generate some fake data with some small normally distributed random noise:

 ```python
 y = x@a + torch.randn(n) * 0.6